KyleAsaff/ForumBuddy/README.md

 ### DESCRIPTION

 A Google Chrome App that logs and creates a personalized newsfeed for whenever someone mentions your username on a forum and provides information and details about the post.
-Forum Buddy only supports http://forum.bodybuilding.com/ at the moment but will support all vBulletin forums and message boards in the future
+Forum Buddy only supports http://forum.bodybuilding.com/ at the moment but will support all vBulletin forums and message boards in the future.

 ### HOW IT WORKS

 Scrapes the search database and recently visited threads of a forum and records all fourm posts that cointains your username in local storage.
-Forum Buddy uses background.js constantly scrape any specified message board to instantly find posts with your username mentioned and displays them in a personalized timeline.
+Forum Buddy uses background.js constantly scrape any specified message board to instantly find posts with your username mentioned and displays them in a personalized timeline

 ### PROJECT STATUS